Jeffrey Sanzel: From the Fires: Voices of the Holocaust

-The long-running From the Fires: Voices of the Holocaust is considered Sanzel's most successful educational program.
 The story follows a fictional Berlin teenager, Rachel Gold, from the 1937 to 1945, from the Nuremberg Laws to deportation to Auschwitz to the liberation of Mauthausen.
 The play is performed by a cast of six, with several actors playing multiple roles.
 It has been performed over 700 times for well over 150,000.
 It has been seen all across Long Island, New York City and the Five Burroughs, Connecticut, Pennsylvania, New Jersey, Washington, Virginia, Massachusetts, and in Richmond Hill, outside of Toronto.

 The narrator of the piece, an unnamed American Soldier, is based on Mauthausen liberator, John D’Aquila, a friend of Sanzel's who was a board member at Theatre Three during the time Sanzel was creating the piece.

 A Christmas Carol

 Sanzel has a long history with Charles Dickens’ classic A Christmas Carol.
 He first adapted, directed, and appeared as Scrooge in 1988, at Kennedy High School when he was employed as a theatre teacher.
 In 1989, he came to Theatre Three, where he co-adapted and directed the Mainstage production.
 From 1990 on, Sanzel as appeared as Scrooge every holiday season.
 He has continued to re-adapt and direct the production each season.